 \section{A Frobenius monoidal functor $\Phi$ to a category of bimodules}

-In this section, take $\C$ to be a monoidal category.
-Our main result in this section is that, when $A$ is a special Frobenius algebra in $\C$, we establish on the `free' functor from $\mathcal{C}$ to the category of $A$-bimodules in $\mathcal{C}$ a Frobenius monoidal structure.
-To begin, consider the notation below.
+Our main result in this section is that, when $A$ is a special Frobenius algebra in a fusion category $\C$, we endow the free functor from $\mathcal{C}$ to the category of $A$-bimodules in $\mathcal{C}$ with a Frobenius monoidal structure.
+Consider the notation below.

 \begin{notation}[$\tilde{\ast}$] Take $A \in {\sf Alg}(\C)$, and take objects $X, X', W \in {}_A \mathcal{C}_A$.
 For a map $f:X \otimes_A X' \to W$ in ${}_A \mathcal{C}_A$, let $\tilde{f}: X \otimes X' \to W$ denote its lift in $\mathcal{C}$ in the sense that $\tilde{f} = f \; \pi_{X,X'}$. \end{notation}